Treating essential tremor

 - fluid in the brain

-- stroke, a serious medical condition that occurs when the blood supply to part of the brain is cut off
+- stroke, a serious medical condition caused by the blood supply to part of the brain being cut off

 - complications of general anaesthetic, such as nerve damage and numbness